Jay Lombard Tarrytown, New York, USA

-Dr. Jay Lombard, a Board-certified Neurologist, is the co-founder of Genomind, a genetic based testing company devoted to improving the lives of patients with psychiatric and neurological conditions.
+Dr. Jay Lombard, MD is the co-founder of Genomind, a genetic based testing company devoted to improving the lives of patients with psychiatric and neurological conditions.
 The technology supports the development and implementation of personalized medicine to enhance the care of patients with complex brain conditions.
 Dr. Lombard’s discoveries has been regarded by several key opinion leaders as some of the most significant breakthroughs in psychiatry.

 Prior to co-founding Genomind, Dr Lombard served as chief of Neurology at Bronx Lebanon Hospital between 2007-2011.
 He was also the head of the stroke division at the medical center, and has previously held academic medical appointments at New York Presbyterian Hospital and Albert Einstein College of Medicine.

 Dr. Lombard served as chief of Neurology at Westchester Square Medical Center from 1995-2000, and at the Brain Behavior Center in Rockland County, NY, from 2000-2007, where he specialized in patients with intractable neurological and psychiatric disorders.
 He has been honored as one of the top Neurologists in NY.
 More recently, Dr. Lombard has held the position as Chief Medical Officer for the Cure Batten’s Disease Foundation.
 In this capacity, Dr. Lombard helped lead a team of researchers at Nationwide Children’s Hospital to develop the first human intrathecal gene trial for Batten’s disease approved by the FDA.